 High school students are expected to use cell phones and similar technology in a manner that is respectful as members of a community that values personal conversation and connection.
 This means that phones should never be used during a class, rehearsal, performance, practice or game.
 High school students using their phones in one of these contexts may have the device taken away by faculty or administrators.

-Our full policy on cell phones and similar technology is outlined in our Student Handbook, which is distributed to middle and high school students and parents annually and is available at any time as a PDF from division offices.
+Our full policy on cell phones and similar technology is outlined in our Student Handbook, which is distributed to middle and high school students and parents annually and is available at any time as a PDF through the Parent Portal.

 We do not have a PTA.
 Annual parent meetings, cocktail parties, dinners and parent-teacher conferences are included on the school calendar.
 These, along with attendance at student performances, readings and sports games are great ways for parents to be involved in the school community.
 Parents of younger children are sometimes invited to join for class field trips; this is not a requirement and generally is no longer the case in the middle and high schools.
 There are a number of development office events throughout the year to which parents are invited; those are communicated via email.